thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

-Bitcoin Core (up until version [0.9.3][bitcoin core 0.9.3]) uses a simple initial block download (IBD) method we'll call *blocks-first*.
+Dash Core (up until version 0.12.0.x) uses a simple initial block download (IBD) method we'll call *blocks-first*.
 The goal is to download the blocks from the best block chain in sequence.

 ![Overview Of Blocks-First Method](/img/dev/en-blocks-first-flowchart.svg)